reazndev/Lernperioden/LP10/readme.md

 However I can't implement that till Tuesday next week so I'll just have to pray that my egress usage isn't exploding till then.

 ## June 13
-- [ ] #57 - Particles stack on site when site minimised and open in the background -> limit amount of particles on the screen at once & start deleting old ones
+- [X] #57 - Particles stack on site when site minimised and open in the background -> limit amount of particles on the screen at once & start deleting old ones
 - [ ] #55 - Custom cursor not working - find out why
 - [ ] #55 - Custom cursor not working - implement fix

+✍️Today I was only able to successfully fix the partiles stackin too much by limiting the amount of particles that can be on the site at once to 35.
+When the cap is reached and a new particles is generated the oldest one gets deleted.
+I tried out a bunch of different cap values and I'm pretty happy with the limit of 35 performance but also aesthetic wise.
+I sadly wasn't able to figure out the issue with the custom cursors.

+# June 20
+- [ ] #55 - Custom cursor not working - find out why
+- [ ] #55 - Custom cursor not working - implement fix
+- [ ] #64 - Add favorites to templates
+- [ ] #64 - Add tab for favorited templates